So I have had my planning meeting – what’s next?

 There are fact sheets, videos and information in Easy English on the ACCC website.

 The NDIS Quality and Safeguards Commission is an independent agency established to improve the quality and safety of NDIS supports and services.
-We will regulate the NDIS market and handle complaints about the quality and safety of NDIS supports and services.
+They will regulate the NDIS market and handle complaints about the quality and safety of NDIS supports and services.

 There are resources including Easy English and LOTE on the NDIS Quality and Safeguards Commission website.